GrumpyEwok/APA-Dictionary-Rebuild/angular-rebuild/README.md

 A Main Display Area:  An Array of Letters (displayed), a line stating the number of entrees in the dictionary (which I could make dynamic in respect to the CRUD functionality I can add later) a "Word of the Day" feature/hero.

+ContentBodyComponent should basically just be a large flex-box.

 A Footer.

 -- 8:40am Accidentally broke roommate's mug. :<